Code-Institute-Submissions/the_game/README.md

 and successfully.
 As I write this I am waiting for a friend of a friend to call with additonal advice.
 I am really concerned but there is part of me that is extremely excited that I will be good at JavaScript in the no too distant future.

+Another 4 hours testing snippets of code in the console with google inpect tool and no results.
+Checking code with checkers it's a May Bank Holiday Monday but not in UK this year due to change then VE Day celebrations due to happen on Friday.
+However
+I'm stuck in the mud I have gone over all old course material and unfortunately it doesn't give me the answers to what I require.
+I have had feed back from a friend who is talented but secretive in JavaScript and wont help me.
+I'm now wondering what to do now.
+In all honesty I am at a position were I think I should just submit the assignment and hope for the best.
+In my head I know what I'm doing - in practise nothing coming from my hard work.

+I understand the learning process comes from research but a little confused as I have reasearch a lot of wrong information and fail to remeber the correct information because of the wrong answers found first with people using forums like me.
+At this late stage I am going to purchase books in a bid to grasp this part of the course.
+I'm not going to be beaten even if I ready to submit at this stage as I am successfully waisting time and not learning anything but dispair and a sense of isolation.

+I am now back on the course in a bid to manipulate the DOM (Document Object Model) in a bid to get this function working.
 ### Deployment.

 ### Credits.